JustiSoft/JCDock/src/README.md

     main_window.show()

     sys.exit(app.exec())

-License
-This project is licensed under the MIT License - see the LICENSE file for details.
+LicenseThis project is licensed under the MIT License - see the LICENSE file for details.